-Newly opened in April 2016, VIVO Beach Club is a beach front property in area of Isla Verde, Carolina, Puerto Rico.
-This beach club is just getting started, with plans to open a brewery, fitness classes offered on the beach, concerts, parties, and more events and activities planned for the upcoming year.
+Since April 2016, VIVO Beach Club is a beach front property in area of Isla Verde, Carolina, Puerto Rico.
+Located on the outskirts of San Juan, this white sand beach is close to the heart of the city while feeling like you are away from it all!
 Located mere minutes from the San Juan airport in Isla Verde, guests can enjoy perfect Caribbean water immediately upon arrival to the island.
 VIVO Is fast becoming a popular destination for locals and visitors.

 One of the best kept secrets in Arizona is the growing wine making community.
 My Sister and I recently took a girl’s getaway trip to Sedona, and I made sure to include Page Springs Cellars on the road trip.
 Page Springs is located between Sedona and Cottonwood, just 10 miles southwest of downtown Sedona.